Rita Skjærvik

 Rita Skjærvik (born 13 March 1974) is a Norwegian politician for the Labour Party.

 She started her political career in the Workers' Youth League, as deputy leader of that organization in Sør-Trøndelag, from 1993 to 1995.
-In 1995 she was elected to Rissa municipal council.
+In 1995 she was elected to the municipal council of Rissa Municipality.
 She later enrolled at the University of Oslo, graduating in political science.

 She worked as a secretary for the Workers' Youth League from 1996 to 1998, and as an advisor in the Labour Party from 1999.
 From 2002 to 2003 she worked as a personal advisor for Jens Stoltenberg.
 When the second cabinet Stoltenberg assumed office following the 2005 election, she was appointed State Secretary in the Office of the Prime Minister.